MauMau24-7/Chipstorm/README.md

 ![astro_cards](https://github.com/user-attachments/assets/03e7c08e-7868-42b3-ace3-a85e646dbd24)

 Astro Cards are a new mechanic that allow for different strategies during a run.
 Be it going for more risky, high scoring or funny strats, Astro Cards got you covered!
-They can be unlocked by finding a hint card and the doing what the hint tells you to.
+They can be unlocked by finding a hint card and then doing what the hint tells you to.

 **More content in the near future, so stay tuned!**